 Evolutionary history of vertebrates revealed by fossils and information from living animals; biogeographic, stratigraphic, paleoecological aspects of selected groups, especially mammals and dinosaurs; transitions from aquatic to terrestrial life, origins of flight, major events in vertebrate history (including mass extinctions and explosive radiations).
-Requirements: introductory course in geoscience or bioscience.
+Requirements: introductory course in geoscience, bioscience, or physical anthropology.

 Hydrological, geomorphological, and ecological processes and their interaction in wetlands; geographic differences in wetlands based on climate and hydrology; wetlands, lakes, and rivers; role of wetlands in drainage basin hydrology and flooding; values and valuation of wetlands; wetland law and wetland delineation; wetlands and water resources.
 Prerequisites: GEOG:2310 or GEOG:2374.
 Same as GEOG:3320.

 Basic concepts of sedimentology, stratigraphy, depositional environments, sedimentary petrology; hands-on analyses of sediments and sedimentary rocks, including thin-section petrography; lecture/laboratory.
 Offered fall semesters.

 EES:3350 Active Tectonics 3 s.h.

 Exploration of current topics in active tectonics and earthquake research through applications of earthquake physics, earthquake seismology, geodesy, paleoseismoloy, tectonic geomorphology, and earthquake hazards assessment.